fasrc/slurmmon/README.md

 where `HOSTNAME` is the node where you're running the daemons.
 (Note that the `*` in the about could match multiple words, it's not perfect.)
+If you're not running probe jobs, you don't need the sudo config.

 ### Install the RPMs